1271 Avenue of the Americas

-After Time Inc. expressed its intention to move from 1 Rockefeller Plaza in the 1950s, Rockefeller Center's owners proposed the skyscraper to meet the company's needs while retaining it as a tenant.
-Construction started in May 1957, the building was topped out during November 1958, and occupants began moving into their offices in late 1959.
-The New York City Landmarks Preservation Commission designated the Time-Life Building's lobby as a city landmark in 2002.
-Time Inc. vacated the building in 2015, and the building was subsequently renovated between 2015 and 2019.
+After the media firm Time Inc. expressed its intention to move from 1 Rockefeller Plaza in the 1950s, Rockefeller Center's owners proposed a skyscraper at 1271 Avenue of the Americas to accommodate the move.
+Construction started in May 1957; the building was topped out during November 1958, and occupants began moving into their offices in late 1959.
+The New York City Landmarks Preservation Commission designated the lobby as a city landmark in 2002.
+Time Inc. vacated 1271 Avenue of the Americas in 2015, and the building was subsequently renovated between 2015 and 2019.

 Site

-1271 Avenue of the Americas is on the western side of Sixth Avenue (officially Avenue of the Americas), between 50th and 51st Streets, in the Midtown Manhattan neighborhood of New York City.
+1271 Avenue of the Americas is on the western side of Sixth Avenue (officially Avenue of the Americas), between 50th and 51st streets, in the Midtown Manhattan neighborhood of New York City.
 The land lot is rectangular and covers 82,340 ft2.
-The site has a frontage of 410 ft on 50th and 51st Streets and a frontage of 200 ft on Sixth Avenue.
-Nearby buildings include The Michelangelo to the west, the Axa Equitable Center to the northwest, 75 Rockefeller Plaza to the northeast, Radio City Music Hall to the east, 30 Rockefeller Plaza to the southeast, and 1251 Avenue of the Americas to the south.
+The site has a frontage of 410 ft on 50th and 51st streets and a frontage of 200 ft on Sixth Avenue.
+Nearby buildings include The Michelangelo to the west, Axa Equitable Center to the northwest, 75 Rockefeller Plaza to the northeast, Radio City Music Hall to the east, 30 Rockefeller Plaza to the southeast, and 1251 Avenue of the Americas to the south.

-Just prior to the development of 1271 Avenue of the Americas, most of the site was occupied by a parking lot, which had previously served as a New York Railways Company trolley barn.
+Prior to the development of 1271 Avenue of the Americas, much of the site had previously served as a New York Railways Company trolley barn, which in turn was replaced by a parking lot.
 There was also a four-story building facing Sixth Avenue and a collection of single-story shops on 50th Street.
-Rockefeller Center Inc. bought the plots on 50th and 51st Streets in the first week of August 1953, followed by those on Sixth Avenue the next week.
+Rockefeller Center Inc. bought the plots on 50th and 51st streets in the first week of August 1953, followed by those on Sixth Avenue the next week.
 One building on the site reportedly cost $2 million after its owner had held out.
 Rockefeller Center's managers originally wanted to build an NBC studio or a Ford vehicle showroom on the site.

 Architecture

-The building was designed by Harrison & Abramovitz, a firm composed of Wallace Harrison and Max Abramovitz.
+The building was designed by Harrison & Abramovitz, a firm led by Wallace Harrison and Max Abramovitz.
 It was constructed by John Lowry and the George A. Fuller Company.
-In addition, Syska Hennessy was hired as the mechanical engineer and Edwards & Hjorth was hired as the structural engineer.
+Syska Hennessy was hired as the mechanical engineering firm, and Edwards & Hjorth was the structural engineering firm.